DCBX INFO VIDEOS AND COOL INFO!

 Click Here for the Official Schedule

 Q. What time will performances be?

 A. Performances times are as follows.
-Friday, Saturday & Sunday doors open at 8pm & the shows start at 8:30pm sharp.
-There is also a matinee show Saturday.
-Doors open up at 3:30pm & the show is 4pm – 6pm.
+Friday, Saturday shows start at 9pm & Sunday the shows start at 8pm sharp.
+Doors open 30 minutes before showtime for seating.

 Q. Where will entertainment be?

 A. All concerts will be on the main stage on the lowest level of the Hotel.
 Other performances acts can be found in concourse terrace mini-stage and the vendor mini-stage as well.
 There will be entertainment happening everywhere!